 Elwha Restoration (WA)

-The Elwha Project (FERC P-2683) and Glines Canyon Project (FERC P-588) are two hydroelectric dams on the Elwha River that have been barriers to salmon and whitewater recreation.
-Built in the early 1900s, prior to the establishment of Olympic National Park, the 108-foot high Elwha Dam and 210-foot high Glines Canyon Dam have blocked the Elwha River's once-legendary salmon runs for nearly a century.
-Removing the dams will free the Elwha River and allow all five kinds of Pacific salmon, plus steelhead, sea-run cutthroat and bull trout, to return to more than 70 miles of high-quality habitat including 87% of the watershed protected within Olympic National Park.
+The Elwha Project (FERC P-2683) and Glines Canyon Project (FERC P-588) were two hydroelectric dams on the Elwha River that were barriers to salmon and whitewater recreation.
+Built in the early 1900s, prior to the establishment of Olympic National Park, the 108-foot high Elwha Dam and 210-foot high Glines Canyon Dam blocked the Elwha River's once-legendary salmon runs for nearly a century.
+Removing the dams frees the Elwha River and now allows all five kinds of Pacific salmon, plus steelhead, sea-run cutthroat and bull trout, to return to more than 70 miles of high-quality habitat including 87% of the watershed protected within Olympic National Park.

-Recreational users will be able to experience a free-flowing river all the way from the wilderness backcountry of the Grand Canyon of the Elwha to the ocean.
-The lower dam has buried a section of river with a gradient of approximately 38'/mile while the section behind the upper dam is 90'/mile.
+Recreational users can experience a free-flowing river all the way from the wilderness backcountry of the Grand Canyon of the Elwha to the ocean.
+The lower dam buried a section of river with a gradient of approximately 38'/mile while the section behind the upper dam is 90'/mile.
 With access to high quality habitat, salmon populations are anticipated to grow from their current levels of approximately 3000 fish to as many as 400,000 fish.
-For the Lower Elwha Klallam Tribe, who have lived along the river since time immemorial, the returning salmon and restored river will bring cultural renewal.
-And as reservoir levels drop, tribal members will regain access to sacred sites now inundated, allowing cultural traditions to be reborn.
+For the Lower Elwha Klallam Tribe, who have lived along the river since time immemorial, the returning salmon and restored river bring cultural renewal.
+And as reservoir disappeared, tribal members regained access to sacred sites that were inundated, allowing cultural traditions to be reborn.

-American Whitewater has actively supported this restoration effort for the past two decades.
-While the dams were important in the economic development of the Olympic Peninsula, they produce a very small amount of energy relative to their environmental impact.
-In 1992 the Elwha River Restoration Act was passed in 1992 and authorized the Secretary of Interior to acquire and remove the two dams and restore the ecosystem and native anadromous fisheries.
+American Whitewater has actively supported this restoration effort since becoming directly engaged in 1992 with local member involvement prior to that.
+While the dams were important in the economic development of the Olympic Peninsula, they produced a very small amount of energy relative to their environmental impact.
+In 1992 the Elwha River Restoration Act was passed and authorized the Secretary of Interior to acquire and remove the two dams and restore the ecosystem and native anadromous fisheries.
 Appropriations of $29.5 million from the Land and Water Conservation Fund between 1996-1998 enabled the federal government to acquire the dam and facilities as well as 1200 acres surrounding the Aldwell Reservoir and 40 acres around the Mills Reservoir from James River Corporation in 2000.
 It took another decade to secure funding for the project.

 For more information on this landmark project including announcements, news releases, photos, project updates and more, visit Olympic National Park's Elwha River restoration page, or join Elwha River Restoration on Facebook.